pierre-rouleau/pel/doc/pel-manual.rst

 It is best to use the "``~/.emacs.d``" directory where all of these files will be stored.

+**Note**:

+If you currently store all your emacs configuration inside the ``~/.emacs`` file, rename that file and keep it.
+The information it contains will have to be moved somewhere else, most probably inside the ~/.emacs.d/init.el if PEL does not already handle your logic.

 **Windows users**:
   Under Windows, your ".emacs.d" directory should be stored inside your HOME